Victordeleusse/Youtube_comments_analyser/README.md

-# Instagram_post_opinion
+# YouTube video(s) general opinion and specific behaviour
-Get the overall opinion on instagram publications and identify certain recurring behaviors.
+Get the overall opinion on a video publications and identify certain recurring behaviors.